How to Freeze, Defrost & Bake Cookie Dough

 Notes

-For best results your frozen dough balls should thaw until the dough is pliable but not overly soft.
+Baking Frozen Drop Cookies: For best results your frozen dough balls should thaw until the dough is pliable but not overly soft.
 This will allow your fresh-baked cookies to be normal shaped instead of domed because they didn’t spread enough.
+(Note: You should follow these guidelines unless the original recipe directs you to bake them from frozen or refrigerator cold.)

 Recommended Products